Lift Vault

 Exercise Movement Optional Adjustments (e.g. Deadlifts)

 The spreadsheet provides a “vanilla” interpretation of Lyle McDonald’s generic bulking workout routine.
-It is perfectly fine to run it in that form, but here are some changes you can make if you like.
+It’s fine to run it in that form, but here are some changes you can make if you like.

 Note: Any changes you make on the “Week 1” tab will automatically copy over to the other weeks.
 Lyle does not recommend making changes to the program within a cycle.